Task Force Mission

 - Colorado Department of Public Health and Environment

-- Penrose Cancer Center
+- Penrose St. Francis

 - University of Colorado Cancer Center